-Besides the old peacekeeping missions in Korea and Congo since the mid-1990s, Ethiopia contributed to one remote operation, the United Nations Stabilization Mission in Haiti (MINUSTAH), which was established in 2004.
-However, Ethiopia sent its officers after 2010 when the UN increased the overall force levels to support Haiti's immediate recovery, reconstruction, and stability efforts because of the earthquake, which resulted in more than 220,000 deaths and 96 UN peacekeepers.
+Apart from the old peacekeeping missions in Korea and Congo, Ethiopia only contributed to one remote operation since the mid-1990s, the United Nations Stabilization Mission in Haiti (MI-NUSTAH), which was established in 2004.
+However, Ethiopia sent its officers after 2010 when the UN increased the overall force levels to support Haiti's immediate recovery, reconstruction, and stability efforts because of the earthquake, which resulted in more than 220,000 deaths including 96 UN peacekeepers.

 Ethiopia became the temporary member of the UN Security Council for the third time - after twenty-six years of absence - without opposition in June 2016.
-In the campaign to the UNSC seat, the then Ethiopian Minister of Foreign Affairs, Tedros Adhanom, stated during the African Union's 26th Ordinary Session of the Assembly of Heads of State and Government that Ethiopia's desire to be a member of the Security Council emanates from 'a strong and real belief that our solid record of continued contribution to the maintenance of international peace and security puts us in a well-placed position to shoulder the responsibility.'572 He also mentioned historically, 'Ethiopia has always responded to UN calls for collective action on international peace and security.
-Since the inception of the UN, Ethiopia has deployed over 100,000 military and police personnel through UN peacekeeping missions worldwide.'573
+In the campaign to the UNSC seat, the then Ethiopian Minister of Foreign Affairs, Tedros Adhanom, stated during the African Union's 26th Ordinary Session of the Assembly of Heads of State and Government that Ethiopia's desire to be a member of the Security Council emanates from 'a strong and real belief that our solid record of continued contribution to the maintenance of international peace and security puts us in a well-placed position to shoulder the responsibility.'
+He also stressed that historically, 'Ethiopia has always responded to UN calls for collective action on international peace and security.
+Since the inception of the UN, Ethiopia has deployed over 100,000 military and police personnel through UN peacekeeping missions worldwide.'